 Cellarium in Fountains Abbey, near Ripon, UK.

-I didn't think I was going to be able to get this shot as the Abbey was originally full of school kids dressed up as Cistercian monks so I was over the moon when the place suddenly emptied.
+I didn't think I was going to be able to get this shot as the Abbey was full of school kids dressed up as Cistercian monks so I was over the moon when the place suddenly emptied.

-As you can guess from its name, the Cellarium was used to store food, wine and ale for the monks of Fountains Abbey.
+As you can probably guess from its name, the Cellarium was used to store food, wine and ale for the monks of Fountains Abbey.

-For anybody who doesn't know Fountains Abbey, it was founded by Cistercian monksFor anybodycame along in 1132 and prospered for around 400 years until Henry VIII came along.
-Henry was married to Catherine of Aragon but wanted to divorce her in order to marry Anne Boleyn.
-The Catholic Church refused his demand so he established the Church of England and promptly ordered the dissolution of the monasteries in 1539.
+For those who don't know Fountains Abbey, it was founded by Cistercian monks in 1132 and prospered for around 400 years until Henry VIII came along.
+Henry was married to Catherine of Aragon at the time but wanted to divorce her so that he could marry Anne Boleyn.
+The Catholic Church wasn't having any of it though and refused his demand so Henry established the Church of England and promptly ordered the dissolution of the monasteries in 1539.